tsen159/langgraph-agents/README.md

 Check [this doc](https://python.langchain.com/docs/integrations/chat/google_generative_ai/) to see how to integrate Google's GenAI with LangChain.

-The code works well on python 3.10.
+The code works well on Python 3.10.

 ### Directories